-In October 1998, U.S. EPA conditionally approved the drum removal work plan.
 The PRPs began drum removal work in a number of areas in November 1998.
-Over 26,000 drums were removed from area 5, which was completed in summer 2001.
-The second area of drum removal was completed in 2002.
+The PRPs completed the removal of over 26,000 drums from area 5 in the summer of 2001.
+They completed the second area of drum removal in 2002.

-Contaminated soils were also removed.
+The PRPs also removed contaminated soils.
 Vapor treatment of soil stockpiles was conducted during 2002.
 Portions of one stockpile did not meet treatment standards and were disposed of off-site.
 The rest of the stockpiled material did meet treatment standards and was back filled on-site.

-U.S. EPA completed a Record of Decision in August 2013 and is completing a referral to the Department of Justice to allow for the commencement of negotiations to implement the design and construction of the remedy.
-It is anticipated that negotiations will commence in spring 2014.
+U.S. EPA completed a Record of Decision in August 2013.
+U.S. EPA is anticipating that negotiations to implement the design and construction of the remedy will begin in fall 2014.

 Other Removal Actions

-The OEPA has required the VLSG to respond to two time critical emergency situations at the site.
+The OEPA required the VLSG to respond to two time critical emergency situations at the site.
 One situation involved the underground fire within an area of drum disposal.
-As part of this emergency action a drum removal action was completed in November 1997.
-Even though thousands of buried drums exist at the site, the scope of work for this emergency action only required specific drums to be removed.
-The removal was limited to only drums currently protruding from the landfill surface and resulted in approximately 100 drums being excavated.
+As part of this emergency action the PRPs completed a drum removal action in November 1997.
+Even though thousands of buried drums existed at the site, the scope of work for the emergency action only required specific drums to be removed.
+The removal was limited to drums protruding from the landfill surface at the time and resulted in the excavation of approximately 100 drums.
 The drummed waste and associated soil generated by this removal action were classified as hazardous waste.
 Analytical data for the drummed waste indicated the presence of TCE [as high as 370,000 parts per million (ppm)] and other VOCs.
 Analytical data for the impacted soils indicated the presence of several VOCs, semi-VOCs, heavy metals, and PCBs.

-EPA working with the local community in a face to face interaction where the local citizens had direct input into the work that was being planned at the site.
-This culminated in a good working relationship that continues throughout the RI process.
+EPA worked with the local community in a face to face interaction where the local citizens had direct input into the work planning at the site.
+This culminated in a good working relationship that continues throughout the cleanup process.

-EPA was able to help the City of Dayton to develop a reuse framework for the site that had input from a number of local entities.
-EPA was successful at helping focus their needs and comments into a framework that will be used to properly calculate risk at the site as well as to guide future site redevelopment.
+EPA helped the City of Dayton develop a reuse framework for the site with input from a number of local entities.
+EPA successfully helped focus their needs and comments into a framework that wasused to calculate risk at the site as well as to guide future site redevelopment.

 Community InvolvementThe community was actively involved throughout the removal actions at the site.
 EPA had yearly community meetings where progress was presented.
 EPA also actively involved the community throughout the workplan and work implementation process, regularly meeting with a consortium that represented City and local interests.
 This community remains active.